 Captain’s Meetings at 11am & 7pm

 Tournament Fishing 5am to 12 noon

 Awards Ceremony and Luncheon 1pm

-I’m also excited to announce that the tournament this year has been chosen as one of the few qualifiers in the country for the 2013 Hobie Fishing Worlds Championship to be held in the Marlo River region of Victoria, Australia.
-We would like to thank all past and present participants and sponsors for supporting this great event for charity and elevating this tournament to a World Class Event.
+I’m excited to announce that the tournament has again been chosen as one of the tournaments in the United States as a qualifier for the 2016 Hobie Fishing Worlds 6 Championship.
+The dates and location will be announced shortly by Hobie.
+We would like to thank all past and present participants and sponsors for supporting this tournament and continuing to make it a World Class Event.

 The focus at this Catch & Release Event will be on sustainability to include Recycling and Leave No Trace practices.

 The Kayak Fishing Classic at Jamaica Bay will be here before we know it.
-With a shortened fall fishing season and tough winter, many of us can’t wait to get our kayaks in the water and start fishing again.
+We are all ready for some warmer weather and the feel of that tug on the line.
 The Kayak Fishing Classic at Jamaica Bay is a great way to catch the first fish of the year and hook up with old and make some new friends, all for the benefit of worthy causes.
 Those of us who share the enthusiasm for the sport of Kayak Fishing know this is a premier event that shouldn’t be missed.